 Bob and Roberta Smith (AKA Patrick Brill) is well known as a vocal campaigner on art school education.
 For the 2017 Triennial, he was invited to research the provision of art education in Folkestone: there used to be an art school in the town – why is there not one now?
 After his research, the artist realised that all the skills and knowledge required to run an art school are already there in the town – they just needed to be recognised and appreciated differently.

-This artwork is in four parts: the ‘declaration’ that FOLKESTONE IS AN ART SCHOOL; a series of twelve short pedagogical videos available on this website; a ‘directory’ of art teaching resources, facilities and talents, also available on this website; and a teaching programme (and exhibition) delivered by a ‘faculty’ of locally based artists and teachers, to a ‘cohort’ of students selected for tuition by their secondary schools.
+This artwork is in four parts: the ‘declaration’ that FOLKESTONE IS AN ART SCHOOL; a series of twelve short pedagogical videos; a ‘directory’ of art teaching resources, facilities and talents; and a teaching programme (and exhibition) delivered by a ‘faculty’ of locally based artists and teachers, to a ‘cohort’ of students selected for tuition by their secondary schools.
 This artwork is not an art school: it points at the art school.

 The first three parts of the work remain continuously accessible; the fourth part continues to be spontaneously re-made from time to time through local resources coming together under the banner Folkestone Is An Art School with the agreement of the artist.